technomancy/emacs-starter-kit/README.markdown

 it.
 Take a look at what happens in init.el to get started.

 Also: see the file TODO.
 Helping submit new libraries to ELPA is the easiest way to help out.
+Grep the project for TODO for other things.

+The latest version is at http://github.com/technomancy/emacs-starter-kit/